-Data protection and privacy authorities in the U.S., U.K., EU, Australia, and Canada have issued a joint statement sharing concerns about Facebook’s cryptocurrency project, Libra.
-The regulators said Tuesday that Facebook has “failed to specifically address” privacy concerns in the past, and the crypto project further amplifies the concerns as the Libra Network “may instantly become the custodian of millions of people’s personal information,” once it goes live.
+Data protection and privacy authorities in the U.S., U.K., EU, Australia, and Canada have issued a joint statement sharing concerns about Libra.
+The regulators said that Facebook has “failed to specifically address” privacy concerns in the past and that the project amplifies the concerns as the Libra Network “may instantly become the custodian of millions of people’s personal information,” once it goes live.

 Amir Zaidi, director of the Division of Market Oversight (DMO) at the U.S. Commodity Futures Trading Commission (CFTC), is reportedly leaving the agency.

-Barclays, the London-based global bank, is no longer working with cryptocurrency exchange Coinbase, industry sources told CoinDesk.
-And while Coinbase found a replacement in U.K. upstart ClearBank, according to people familiar with the situation, the change has indirectly inconvenienced the exchange’s users.
+London-based Barclays Bank is no longer working with cryptocurrency exchange Coinbase, industry sources told CoinDesk.
+And while Coinbase has found a replacement in U.K. upstart ClearBank, the change seems to have indirectly inconvenienced users.

-reducing the rest of the cryptocurrecy market, including major tokens ethereum, Ripple’s XRP and litecoin, to a combined less than 10%—and making their ultimate success more unlikely.
+“Researchers found that – if Bitcoin’s dominance is adjusted for liquidity by calculating the volume-weighted market capitalization – it soars to over 90%, reducing the rest of the cryptocurrency market, including major tokens Ethereum, Ripple’s XRP and Litecoin, to a combined less than 10%—and making their ultimate success more unlikely.”

-Bitcoin currently has a market capitalization of $180 billion, compared to ethereum’s $20 billion, litecoin’s $4.5 billion, and $11 billion for Ripple’s XRP.
+At present, Bitcoin has a market capitalization of $180 billion, compared to Ethereum’s $20 billion, Litecoin’s $4.5 billion, and $11 billion for Ripple’s XRP.